Pith

 Referee Report

 Summary.
-The paper analyzes the feasibility of a second synchrotron light source in Latin America, proposed for the Greater Caribbean region (GCLSI) but open continent-wide.
-It claims this initiative is economically compatible with regional economies, requiring only a marginal increase in current science investment (noted as below world averages, especially in the Greater Caribbean), and would generate development impacts via 'cities of knowledge.'
-The return on investment is asserted to reach break-even well before the end of the facility lifetime, with benefits distributed regionally through a network of smaller accelerators that seed national development and avoid concentration in the host country.
-The analysis emphasizes social, economic, and political dimensions over purely scientific ones.
+The paper analyzes the feasibility of a second synchrotron (GCLSI) in Latin America, sited in the Greater Caribbean but open continent-wide.
+It claims the project is economically compatible with regional economies, requiring only a marginal increase in current (low) science investment levels; that the investment reaches break-even well before the end of the facility lifetime; and that a network of smaller accelerators will distribute benefits, fostering 'cities of knowledge' with social, economic, and political development impacts.

 Simulated Author's Rebuttal